Concurrent Haskell

-Built atop this is a collection of useful concurrency and synchronisation abstractions such as unbounded channels, semaphores and sample variables.
+Built on this is a set of useful concurrency and synchronizing abstractions such as unbounded channels, semaphores and sample variables.

-Haskell threads have very low overhead: creation, context-switching and scheduling are all internal to the Haskell runtime.
-These Haskell-level threads are mapped onto a configurable number of OS-level threads, usually one per processor core.
+Haskell threads have very low overhead: creating, context-switching, and scheduling are all internal to the Haskell runtime system.
+These Haskell-level threads are mapped onto a configurable number of operating system (OS) level threads, usually one per processor core.

-Software Transactional Memory
+Software transactional memory

-The software transactional memory (STM) extension to GHC reuses the process forking primitives of Concurrent Haskell.
+The software transactional memory (STM) extension to Glasgow Haskell Compiler (GHC) reuses the process forking primitives of Concurrent Haskell.
 STM however: